12 Exmoor Holiday Ideas

-Exmoor is a beautiful national park located in southwestern England, a land of steep-sided wooded valleys, rivers, moorland tails and cosy thatched village pubs.
-It's a land where you will eat well, dining on local produce and still return home healthier, fitter and relaxed and there are plenty of activities to do during your holiday there.
-Here are enough suggestions to fill a fortnight:
+Exmoor is a beautiful national park located in southwestern England.
+It is a land of steep-sided wooded valleys, rivers, moorland trails, and cosy thatched village pubs.
+Here, you can eat well, dine on local produce, and still return home healthier, fitter, and relaxed.
+There are plenty of outdoor activities to do during your holiday there.
+Here are enough suggestions for a family holiday to fill a fortnight.

-From moorland hilltops to steeply wooded valleys, the Exmoor National Park offers plenty of opportunities for walking, hiking, and cycling.
-There are hundreds of scenic miles of well-marked footpaths and bridleways that offer stunning coast and country views.
+From moorland hilltops to steeply wooded valleys, the Exmoor National Park offers plenty of walking, hiking, and cycling opportunities.
+Its hundreds of scenic miles of well-marked footpaths and bridleways provide stunning coast and country views.

 2. Visit Exmoor's Coastal Towns

-Exmoor has a long coastline, and there are four picturesque towns to : Combe Martin, Lynmouth, Porlock (taking in tiny little Porlock Weir), and Minehead.
-Travel few miles further afield to discover the North Devon resorts of Ilfracombe and Woolacombe You can enjoy the beach, explore the town's history, and enjoy some of the local cuisine.
+Exmoor has a long coastline, and there are four picturesque towns to visit: Combe Martin, Lynmouth, Porlock (taking in tiny little Porlock Weir), and Minehead.
+Travel a few miles further afield to discover the North Devon resorts of Ilfracombe and Woolacombe.
+You can enjoy the beach, explore the town's history, and sample some of the local cuisine.

 _____________________________________________________________________________________________